Basis of corporate income tax (Körperschaftsteuer)

 Rates of corporate income tax (Körperschaftsteuer)

 Due to the qualification of corporations as independent tax subjects, a distinction must always be made between tax ramifications at the level of the company and those at the shareholder level.
-At the level of the company, profits are taxed at the standard corporate income tax (CIT) rate of 25%, regardless of whether profits are retained or distributed.
-According to the Eco Social Tax Reform Act, the CIT rate will be reduced from 25% to 24% in calendar year 2023 and further to 23% in calendar year 2024.
+At the level of the company, profits are taxed at the standard corporate income tax (CIT) rate of 24% (25% until 2022), regardless of whether profits are retained or distributed.
+According to the Eco Social Tax Reform Act, the CIT rate will be reduced to 23% in calendar year 2024.

 There is also a minimum CIT, payable by companies in a tax-loss position.
 The minimum CIT can be carried forward without time limitation and can be credited against future CIT burdens of the company.